 Job Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) reports that from 2018-2028, employment of construction and building inspectors is expected to increase much faster than average.
-In May 2018, the BLS stated that the mean annual salary for these professionals was $63,150.
+The U.S. Bureau of Labor Statistics (BLS) reports that from 2019-2029, employment of construction and building inspectors is expected to increase about as fast as the average.
+In May 2020, the BLS stated that the mean annual salary for these professionals was $66,470.

 Building, home and public works inspectors ensure that roads, buildings, bridges and other structures have been constructed properly and are safe.
 A minimum of a high school diploma and state license or certification is required to enter this career field, although postsecondary education in architecture, construction or engineering may be an asset.